-If you’re not sure what to expect during this time then look no further, because this post will answer all of the questions you could ever have on the Mirena coil and the menopause.
+If you’re not sure what to expect during this time then look no further.
+In this post, our medical experts answer all your questions on the Mirena coil and the menopause.

 What is menopause?

 The menopause is a natural part of ageing, experienced by all women, and normally happens between the ages of 45 and 55.
 There can be exceptions to this and before the age of 45 is considered early menopause.
 When menopause occurs under the age of 40, this is known as premature menopause.
 In the UK, the average age for menopause is 51.

 Does the Mirena coil have an effect on the start of the menopause?

 Many people think that interfering with hormones or being on contraception that stops your period can have an effect on when you hit menopause, but this is not true.

 Even if you are using a form of contraception that stops you ovulating, as you get older you steadily lose follicles in the ovaries (which produce eggs) and the ovaries stop producing oestrogen and progesterone.
 The Mirena (or any other type of contraceptive) does not have an effect on the time it takes to get menopause.

 The IUS can be used to treat some severe menopause symptoms

-The IUS, such as the Mirena coil, is incredibly good for treating one menopause symptom in particular, heavy bleeding.
+The IUS, such as the Mirena coil, is incredibly good for treating one menopause symptom in particular, heavy periods.
 Studies have shown that having a Mirena coil inserted during the perimenopause (from the beginning of menopausal symptoms to the after menopause) is happening can actually help treat heavy menstrual bleeding.
 In some cases, your monthly flow can get so heavy that you soak through a pad or tampon every couple of hours.

-56% of Lowdown users said the Mirena Coil stopped their period altogether, and 15% said it made them lighter.
-The Mirena IUS is a recommended treatment for women who bleed heavily during their perimenopause.
+56% of Lowdown users said the Mirena coil stopped their period altogether, and 15% said it made them lighter.
+The Mirena IUS is therefore a recommended treatment for women who bleed heavily during their perimenopause.

 The Mirena coil may mask other symptoms